AquarHEAD/opsUIproto/README.md

 - Success Callback: callback on success
 - Failure Callback: callback on failure
 - Detail Link(optional): a link to where user can view the details
+- Expire Time: how long is a payment valid

 `/payment/info/[order_id]?service_id=&service_secret=`